onebeastchris/PickPack/README.md

 ## PickPack

-PickPack allows you to give each of your Geyser players the option to toggle specific packs on or off.
+PickPack allows you to give each of your Geyser players the option to toggle bedrock resource packs on or off.
+Unfortunately, due to how Bedrock works, a reconnect is necessary - but done seamlessly.
 This can be useful for console players that cannot easily install resource packs, such as consoles - or to just allow each player to customize what pack to use.

 **IMPORTANT: This ONLY works on Geyser with the version #193 or higher.
 If you are using an older version, please update Geyser.**